tysonweir/BluePillRedPill/README.md

-# BluePillRedPill
-Just a fun app to learn
+Express app that provides a star wars and lord of the rings api with cors to [this](https://github.com/tysonweir/client/tree/main)